n8n-io/n8n-docs/docs/advanced-ai/examples/understand-vector-databases.md

 - Embeddings: these are the tools that turn the data (text, images, and so on) into vectors, and back into raw data.
 - Retrievers: retrievers fetch documents from vector databases.
 You need to pair them with an embedding to translate the vectors back into data.

-[TODO:  When to use Get Many vs Retrieve documents?
-Why don't you need a retriever in some scenarios?]